 I am not trying a beefsteak type tomato since I believe it would be too large.

-These are the ones I am going to start out trying.
+These are the ones I am going to start out with.

 David’s Garden Seeds®, gardening is our passion.
 We provide top quality,

 non-GMO seeds so families can learn about gardening and love it.
 In turn, we